Everyone who talks and writes about later life – from financial advisors to aging gurus – emphasizes the need for a later life plan.

 That’s when I decided to make the purchase of a large, gallon-sized glass jar to hold 264 marbles.
 The marbles represented my (likely) remaining life in months.
 I kept the jar on my bedroom chest for 22 years and saw it every day.

-The next step in my plan was to remove a marble at the end of each month.
-Removing a marble provided a monthly occasion to think about the events (blessings, achievements, shortcomings, wrong turns, etc.) of the previous weeks and to think in a focused, purpose-driven way about the next month.
+At the end of each month, I removed a marble and took a moment to think about the events (blessings, achievements, shortcomings, wrong turns, etc.) of the previous weeks and to think in a focused, purpose-driven way about the next month.

 That’s why every year since 2004 has been a “bonus year” for me.
 That’s why I call my column Bonus Years.
 Because life expectancy was 61 years when FDR made Social Security the law of the land, I now consider every year beyond age 61 a bonus year – and I am astonished by the wide variety of ways that Americans use their bonus years in purpose-driven work – including volunteer, enrichment and Samaritan work as well as paid work.